-Made aware of the online incidents early Thursday, the International Olympic Committee a their daily news conference said "we would ask everyone to respect the athletes and their performances and to support the great work they've done and to support the Olympic spirit."
+Made aware of the online incidents early Wednesday, the International Olympic Committee at their daily news conference said "we would ask everyone to respect the athletes and their performances and to support the great work they've done and to support the Olympic spirit."

 "I think from the IOC's point of view, you know, none of us — unfortunately or fortunately — can control social media and the public has the right to say things," said IOC spokesperson Mark Adams.
 "I haven't seen comments, but we occasionally unfortunately do have these issues, and it's something we don't approve of.

 "Obviously also something unfortunately we can't control and wouldn't want to control."

 Many Koreans condemn comments

 Many Korean users condemned the negative comments.
 The majority of the comments written in Hangul, the Korean alphabet, instead blamed the referee, rather than Boutin, for the incident.

 "Everybody, please, it's the referee who should be insulted.
 The athlete did nothing wrong," wrote one.
 "As a Korean, I am very sad that some people would have left these messages."

 "They're very sensitive right now.
 Please, forget all of this and enjoy the rest of the Olympic Games.
 I am so sorry," wrote another.

 Those voices seeking to defuse the furor came after comments which included: